 The International Fluid Power Society is the only organization that provides comprehensive technical certification offerings for all professionals in the fluid power and motion control industry.

-IFPS certification tests provide an objective, third-party assessment of an individual’s skill level and are recognized industry-wide.
+IFPS certification tests provide an objective, third-party assessment of an individual’s skill level.
+IFPS certifications are portable and recognized industry-wide.
 Individuals who successfully master a level of competency are issued a credential signifying an elevated status in the workforce.
 In order to keep pace with changing fluid power and motion control technologies, IFPS certifications must be renewed every five years.
 Although formal training is not a requirement, IFPS offers various training options.

 Did you know the Manufacturing Institute has endorsed IFPS Certifications?
 Read more.